debruine/shinyintro/inst/apps/radiotables/README.md

-# Modular Questionnaires
+# Questionnaire Template

-This is the final version of the questionnaire app, using shiny modules to create each questionnaire.
+This is a version of the questionnaire app.